 We Study Billionaires is the biggest stock-investing podcast in the world.
 This podcast interviews famous financial personalities including Warren Buffett and Howard Marks.

-The podcast helps to teach listeners about the important lessons that investors have experienced.
+The podcast helps to teach listeners about the important lessons that experienced investors have learned.
 Financial billionaires teach listeners about their insights and how to apply these strategies in the stock market.
-To learn more, here are the latest episodes.
+So, to learn more, here are the latest episodes.

 While these investing podcasts can help you make better decisions, you should always do your own research.
 There are always risks with investing, and returns are never guaranteed.